mieweb/docs/content/resources/system-specifications/application-programming-interface-api.md

 ## Introduction

-With {{% system-name %}}, you can enhance and configure the system to support a wide range of workflows and processes.
+With {{% system-name %}}, System Administrators can enhance and configure the system to support a wide range of workflows and processes.
 This includes migrating valuable data from legacy applications, seamlessly integrating with HR systems, email platforms, laboratories, and medical devices, and facilitating secure data sharing across the solution. {{% system-name %}} also provides robust capabilities for aggregating data from multiple sources without encountering barriers.

 This document outlines the framework that underpins these capabilities.